background image

 or provincial law, a significant and immediate financial opportunity, or a major

-institutional risk, the President may revise or put into effect a Policy without prior
+institutional risk, the Board or President may revise or put into effect a Policy without

 6.2

-If a Policy is revised or put into effect by the President in extraordinary
+If a Policy is revised or put into effect in an expedited manner, the University

 6.3